 ZoomCare Use of Your Bank Card/ No Shows and Late Policy

-When I schedule a visit at ZoomCare, I understand I am reserving a dedicated appointment time with a ZoomCare Provider who will be ready to care for me.
-By acknowledging this policy, I authorize ZoomCare to keep my signature-on-file and to charge my credit/debit card $99 if I fail to show up for my appointment, or if I cancel with less than 1 hour of notice, or if I arrive late and do not reschedule another reservation for the same day
+When I schedule a visit at ZoomCare, I understand I am reserving a dedicated appointment time.
+By acknowledging this policy, I authorize ZoomCare to keep my signature-on-file and to charge my credit/debit card up to $99 if I fail to show up for my appointment, or if I cancel with less than 1 hour of notice, or if I arrive late and do not reschedule another reservation for the same day

 For the TakeOut Visit via Skype, I understand I am reserving a dedicated appointment time with a ZoomCare Provider who will be calling me at the specified time to care for me.
 By acknowledging this policy, I authorize ZoomCare to keep my signature on file and to charge my credit/debit card $89 once my TakeOut Visit is scheduled.